 - Students will obtain an appreciation/understanding of the interdisciplinary aspect of neuroscience.

-- Students will be able to develop hypotheses, design experiments, carry on these experiments and interpret data for a question related to a neuroscience issue.
+- Students will be able to develop hypotheses, design experiments, carry out these experiments and interpret data for a question related to a neuroscience issue.

 - Students will discuss ethical issues related to scientific research.